Today I will show you how to configure file sharing on Ubuntu 12.04 LTS. This tutorial works for both the desktop and server variations.

 We have to change the workgroup to Ubuntu_home and then add the ip address of the samba server to the hosts file (must open as administrator).

 Once this is complete map the shares to your computer.

 Word of warning here about firewalls.
 Either turn them off or add exception rules for traffic on ports 137-139 and 445.

 About the Author

 Hi I am Chris Wakefield the owner of ComTech IT Support.
-I provide Windows and Linux based IT Support, laptop repairs and computer repairs to both business and personal clients in and around Stirling.
+I provide Windows and Linux based IT Support, laptop repairs and computer repairs to both business and personal clients throughout Stirling, Falkirk and Clackmannanshire.